SamuelGarrattIqa/ui_recording/PITCHME.md

 ## Gitlab Components

 * Gitlab runner on docker image (runs everything)
-* docker:19.03.5-dind service allowing docker from within docker image
+* docker:19.03.5-dind service allowing docker to create more containers from itself
 * docker-compose (creating network with Zalenium connected to test suite)
-* Ruby coded framework (this could be replaced by any language/test tool)
+* Ruby coded framework (this could be replaced by any language/test tool that has UI tests)
 * Zalenium container which creates chrome/firefox containers on demand

 ---